New York Harbor - Pre World War II

 The New Custom House, New York

-War ships, heavy with menace, steam slowly up the Narrows, visitors from Russia, Germany, France, from the yellow Eastern Seas; ferry-boats splashing their smooth way across river and harbor; tugs plying crisscross like clucking, crazy hens in the choppy waters.
+As warships, heavy with menace, steam slowly up the Narrows, they are joined by a myriad of vessels from all corners of the globe.
+Ferry-boats splash their way across river and harbor, while tugs ply crisscross like clucking, crazy hens in the choppy waters, adding to the bustling activity at the port.

-And wheat from the great Western prairies moves through these Narrows to supply the whole world with energy, and cattle by the tens of thousands and provisions by the tons!
-Oil from the Texas and Kansas fields, bound for London and Amsterdam; machinery for digging ditches in Arabia and Panama; typewriters for Persia; phonographs for the idle lords of Mozambique; cash-registers for the Boers; threshing machines for Cape Town.
+Wheat from the great Western prairies moves through these Narrows to supply the whole world with energy, cattle by the tens of thousands, and provisions by the tons!
+Oil from the Texas and Kansas fields, bound for London and Amsterdam; machinery for digging ditches in Arabia and Panama; typewriters for Persia; phonographs for the idle lords of Mozambique; cash registers for the Boers; threshing machines for Cape Town.
 Here is the sally port of the American invasion.

-For this, the port of New York is the greatest in the world.
-More than twice as many vessels clear the port of London, to be sure, — one every fourteen minutes as against one every half-hour for New York but the average cargo value is only $47,242, whereas that of New York is $92,307.
+For this reason, New York is the greatest port in the world.
+More than twice as many vessels clear the port of London, to be sure — one every fourteen minutes as against one every half-hour for New York, but the average cargo value is only $47,242, whereas that of New York is $92,307.

 Luggage In the Hands of The Inspectors.

 In point of tonnage, New York exceeds London by one million.
-This is due to a difference in the character of the ports that must be borne in mind in comparing them.
-London is England's one commercial center and. aside from Liverpool, its only great place of export and import.
+This is due to a difference in the character of the ports that must be borne in mind when comparing them.
+London is England's one commercial center, and aside from Liverpool, it is only an excellent place for export and import.

-It has, too, practically a monopoly on the coastwise trade of the kingdom, for practically all manufactured articles come to London either for export or for distribution to other parts of the kingdom.
-Cotton goods are shipped by water from Birmingham to London; from London, they are shipped by water to other parts of England, Ireland and Scotland, or to foreign ports.
+It also practically has a monopoly on the coastwise trade of the kingdom, for almost all manufactured articles come to London either for export or distribution to other parts of the kingdom.
+Cotton goods are shipped by water from Birmingham to London; from London, they are shipped by water to different parts of England, Ireland, and Scotland or foreign ports.

 On the other hand, New York is not the commercial center of America.
-When the manufacturer of shoes in Boston sends his goods to Baltimore, he either sends them by rail or by vessel direct, without entering New York.
+When the manufacturer of shoes in Boston sends his goods to Baltimore, he either sends them by rail or vessel directly, without entering New York.
 If he wants to send his goods to France or Germany, he sends them from the port of Boston.
-That is, the chief ports of the Atlantic seacoast, New Orleans, Charleston, Mobile, Norfolk, Philadelphia and Boston, engage a coastwise and foreign trade in entire independence of New York.
+The chief ports of the Atlantic seacoast, New Orleans, Charleston, Mobile, Norfolk, Philadelphia, and Boston, engaged in coastwise and foreign trade in the entire independence of New York.

 Ellis Island, The Receiving Station for Immigrants

-To accommodate this enormous trade, New York has four hundred and four miles of improved water frontage; that is, four hundred and four miles of docks.
+To accommodate this enormous trade, New York has four hundred and four miles of improved water frontage: four hundred and four miles of docks.
 This is half the distance between New York and Chicago.
-London has less than two hundred miles of similar water frontage; Liverpool has less than one hundred miles, while Hamburg, Antwerp, Rotterdam or Havre has each less than Liverpool.
+London has less than two hundred miles of similar water frontage; Liverpool has less than one hundred miles, while Hamburg, Antwerp, Rotterdam, and Havre have each less than Liverpool.
 Practically all the available water frontage of these foreign ports has been absorbed by their docks, while New York has improved only a little over one-half of its available shore.
 When all the available coastline is improved, as it must be rapidly, it will measure nearly as many miles as lie between the Atlantic seaboard and the Mississippi River.

-First in importance of the seriously considered improvements is Jamaica Bay, east of Coney, on Long Island—six hours nearer New York than any other available point outside the immediate harbor.
-The long channel trip is avoided, the route to sea is shorter and more direct, and more than enough time is thereby saved to make the train trip to Manhattan inconsiderable.
+First, seriously considered improvements should be made in Jamaica Bay, east of Coney, on Long Island—six hours nearer New York than any other available point outside the immediate harbor.
+The long channel trip would be avoided, the route to the sea would be shorter and more direct, and more than enough time would be saved to make the train trip to Manhattan inconsiderable.

-Improved railroad1 facilities, by tunnels under the city and rivers, and the tremendous railroad development of western Long Island, already under way, make Jamaica Bay as near the center of the city as South Brooklyn or Jersey.
-By these improved facilities, passengers and freight can be carried directly through or about the city to or from any portion of the North American continent.
+Improved railroad facilities, by tunnels under the city and rivers, and the tremendous railroad development of western Long Island, already underway, make Jamaica Bay as near the city's center as South Brooklyn or Jersey.
+With these improved facilities, passengers and freight can be carried directly through or about the city to or from any portion of the North American continent.

-Twenty years from now, the tourist to Europe may cross the continent and never leave his car until the train draws up on a Jamaica Bay dock.
-The saving of time in mails is of even greater importance to the commercial world.
-With four-day boats, daily mails and quick transmission through the post-office, the time now taken for a letter mailed in London to a New York address will be reduced one-half.
+Twenty years from now, tourists to Europe may cross the continent and never leave their cars until the train draws up on a Jamaica Bay dock.
+The saving of time in the mail is of even greater importance to the commercial world.
+With four-day boats, daily mails, and quick transmission through the post office, the time now taken for a letter mailed in London to a New York address will be reduced by half.

 Come Aboard (left) and a Typical Crowd of Immigrants.

-A year ago, Mayor McCIellan, co-operating with business organizations of the city, appointed a commission to examine the feasibility of the Jamaica Bay project and to suggest plans for its realization.
+A year ago, Mayor McClellan, cooperating with the city's business organizations, appointed a commission to examine the feasibility of the Jamaica Bay project and suggest plans for its realization.

 Governor's Island, In New York Harbor

-The city would cooperate with the Federal government in dredging the bay itself to a depth of fifty feet, the sand removed being utilized to build up the shore land.
+The city would cooperate with the federal government in dredging the bay to a depth of fifty feet; the sand removed would be used to build up the shoreland.
 The Federal government, it is suggested, would build a long jetty out into the ocean and dredge a channel to the bay.
-The route suggested would bring ocean steamships to New York along a channel running up around by Coney Island and Manhattan Beach.
+The proposed route would bring ocean steamships to New York along a channel around Coney Island and Manhattan Beach.

 Part of New York's Four Hundred and Four Miles of Docks

 Part of New York's Four Hundred and Four Miles of Docks.
+The Business World, December 1907.
 GGA Image ID # 142da83667

 The bay is dotted with numerous small islands.
-It is proposed that two large new islands with a deep channel between be constructed in the center of the bay, and a third near its entrance.
-These islands would furnish additional docking and warehouse space and would be connected with the mainland by drawbridges, allowing the portage of freight by train to the wharf where a vessel was loading.
+Two large new islands with a deep channel between them are proposed to be constructed in the center of the bay and a third near its entrance.
+These islands would furnish additional docking and warehouse space and be connected with the mainland by drawbridges, allowing the portage of freight by train to the wharf where a vessel was loading.

-Meanwhile the water frontage of Manhattan Island is practically taken up.
+Meanwhile, the waterfrontage of Manhattan Island has practically been taken up.

 Type of Coastwise Passenger Steamer

 Type of Coastwise Passenger Steamer.
+The Business World, December 1907.
 GGA Image ID # 142ddfa6e3

 Improved docks will merely facilitate the handling of the merchandise already passing over the piers, and that merchandise, coming in and going out of the port of New York in a single year, represents enough money to build six Panama canals.

-It is almost equal to the stock of gold held in the United States, and more than double all the British gold above ground.
-It is worth more than half the silver money of the world.
-It would pay off our national debt and leave enough surplus to buy a score of such archipelagoes as the Philippines.
+It is almost equal to the stock of gold held in the United States and more than double all the British gold above ground.
+It is worth more than half the world's silver money.
+It would pay off our national debt and leave enough surplus to buy a score of archipelagoes, such as the Philippines.

 The Harbor Ferry (left) and the The Ocean Ferry.

-Fourteen great transatlantic steamship companies, comprising a fleet of eighty-seven mammoth liners for transporting passengers and fast freight between the old and the new worlds, handle in part this enormous trade.
-Over two hundred other steamers ply regularly between New York and cities on the Atlantic coast, the Gulf of Mexico and South American ports.
+Fourteen great transatlantic steamship companies partly handle this enormous trade, comprising a fleet of eighty-seven mammoth liners for transporting passengers and fast freight between the old and the new worlds.
+Over two hundred other steamers ply regularly between New York and cities on the Atlantic coast, the Gulf of Mexico, and South American ports.
 The cargo steamers and freighters are legion.

 Freight Trains Afloat